SweBarre/sps/README.rst

     $ sps product

-To ave a local product cache in ``~/.cache/sps/products`` just run the following command
+To save a local product cache in ``~/.cache/sps/products`` just run the following command

 ::